-Dear MBBA Members and Supporters:
+Dear MBBA Members,

 President, Metropolitan Black Bar Association